blazingdrummer/BakedModpack/README.md

 ### [RTAutoSprintEx](https://thunderstore.io/package/JohnEdwa/RTAutoSprintEx/)
   - your character will automatically sprint whenever the base game would normally allow you to sprint
   - inverts the "sprint button" behavior; the "sprint button" is now a "walk button" which also cancels some channeled abilities, like Artificer's flamethrower
-  - stops the FOV from changing, eliminates the speedlines, and gets rid of the chevron crosshair when sprinting (adjustable in config)
+  - stops the FOV from changing, eliminates the speedlines, and gets rid of the chevron crosshair when sprinting
 ### [Pingprovements](https://thunderstore.io/package/pixeldesu/Pingprovements/)
   - there is no longer any limit to how many pings you can have active at once
   - ping duration now depends on type: interactable pings last a long time, allowing you to ping things like chests or the teleporter that you want to return to later; this also applies to items on the ground, so you can leave them for a teammate